kdelaney/ncat_hackathon_2021/README.md

 # Getting Started

+## Challenge

+We want to let a customer know when there is new content available in the Prime Video catalog.

 ## Step 1: Log into AWS

-Your mentor will provide instructions to log into the AWS console.
+Log into the AWS console.
+Instructions are provided in your team's chat room.

 ## Step 2: Create a DynamoDB table for catalog records